allardjun/MCSBBootcampDry/Day 1/git_lecture/git-lecture.md

 Took full three hours, pretty much on the dot.
 Took breaks at ---'s
 Lots of issues with credentials, both in Windows Ubuntu and for GitHub.
 Don't know how to avoid

+There was a good deal of confusion about what a pull request did.
+Got quite a few of them with people trying to get changes from allardjun.
+Emphasizing who controls what might help (also with the branch vs. fork question)
 --->

 # Resources